 How Gate Valves Work

 Gate valves control fluid flow by raising or lowering a gate (or wedge) via a handwheel or actuator.
 When the gate is fully raised, the valve opens completely, allowing unrestricted flow.
+For industrial applications requiring corrosion resistance and durability, collaborating with reputable stainless steel gate valves manufacturers ensures access to products that align with high-pressure, high-temperature operational demands.
 Lowering the gate blocks the flow entirely.
 This simple mechanism makes gate valves ideal for on/off applications rather than flow regulation.

 Advantages of Gate Valves